BDC Hamburger Icon

 TipBottom line

-6. Add a personal touch to your marketing emails.
+Add a personal touch to your marketing emails.

 “No one wants to read an ad,” Spykerman advised.
 “Emails that look like ads immediately trigger a mental shutdown in the person reading it and either go into trash or are ignored.
-Good emails are like successful dating: You need to woo the reader, care about them as a human, and spend as much time giving value to them as you do trying to sell something.”
+Good emails are like successful dating: You need to woo the reader, care about them as a human and spend as much time giving value to them as you do trying to sell something.”

-7. Be genuine and avoid cliched messages.
+Be genuine and avoid clichéd messages.

-Nick Farnborough, co-founder of Clavis Social, said it’s become too easy for business owners to reference current events to hook readers. “‘I hope you are well in these difficult times’ has been sent to me about 1,000 times since COVID began,” said Farnborough.
-“It has been the most annoying opener.
-There is no replacement for offering value first, and that is by actually caring and getting to know the people you are reaching out to.”
+Nick Farnborough, co-founder of Clavis Social, said it’s become too easy for business owners to reference current events to hook readers.
+“There is no replacement for offering value first and that is by actually caring and getting to know the people you are reaching out to,” Farnborough advised.

-8. Provide value to each reader without being pushy.
+Provide value to each reader without being pushy.

 Instead of asking people to buy your product, Anderson advises that you explain its benefits before offering a discount code.
 “Ideally, you want the user to think that they came to the decision to purchase something from the business as opposed to the other way around.”

-9. Ensure your email lists are clean and segmented.
+Ensure your email lists are clean and segmented.

-You need a well-maintained email list to reach your target audience consistently.
-Sending messages to old or inactive email lists is pointless, and reaching the wrong people is an exercise in futility.
+Your email subscriber list is a crucial element in your marketing campaigns, ensuring you reach your target audience consistently.
+Ideally, you’ll build a quality email list organically and keep your data clean, consistent and segmented.
+Sending messages to old or inactive subscribers is pointless and reaching the wrong people is an exercise in futility.

 “For some reason, many business owners don’t send out any campaigns at all or even segment their lists,” noted Malte Scholz, CEO and co-founder of airfocus.
-“Then a time comes up when they want to sell something, and they send a sudden email blast out of nowhere, and they wonder why the campaign flopped.
+“Then, a time comes up when they want to sell something, and they send a sudden email blast out of nowhere, and they wonder why the campaign flopped.
 If people subscribe and then they get the first email from you asking to buy something six months later, that just won’t work.”

 Scholz stressed the importance of building a relationship with your recipients.
-“Send an email every now and then, and make sure that every new subscriber gets a welcome email first,” Scholz advised.
+“Send an email every now and then and make sure that every new subscriber gets a welcome email first,” Scholz advised.
 “You wouldn’t ask someone you’re interested in to marry you on the first date, would you?”

 Did You Know?Did you know